tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/creating-virtual-network-vnc.rst

 Creating a Virtual Network with OpenStack TF
 ============================================

-You can create virtual networks in Contrail Networking from the OpenStack.
+You can create virtual networks in Tungsten Fabric from the OpenStack.
 The following procedure shows how to create a virtual network when using OpenStack.

-1. To create a virtual network when using OpenStack Contrail, select :menuselection:`Project > Network > Networks`.
+1. To create a virtual network when using OpenStack TF, select :menuselection:`Project > Network > Networks`.
 The :guilabel:`Networks` page is displayed.

    |Figure 1: Networks Page|